-Federal aid recipients who do not wish to purchase books and supplies on account as provided by

-Carrington College may qualify for a stipend to assist with these expenses.
-For more information on the program or to determine eligibility, students must speak with Student Finance and complete the Books and Supplies Stipend Request form prior to the start of the term in which the books are offered.
-Generally, this is before the start of the program.
+Federal aid recipients who do not wish to purchase books and supplies on account as provided by Carrington College may qualify for a stipend to assist with these expenses.
+For more information on the program or to determine eligibility, students must speak with a Student Finance Advisor.